MercioRodrigues/SOC-SOAR-Project/Windows_10_Agent.md

 - Deploy a Wazuh agent on a Windows 10 VM
 - Set Wazuh to ingest Sysmon logs
 - Create a custom rule for Mimikatz
-- Run Mimikatz and check for alerts
+- Run Mimikatz with a different name and check for alerts
 - Automate workflow using Shuffle SOAR:

     - Enrich File hash IOC with Virustotal